erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 22th, 2021
+**Today's Progress:** Came to the realization that I feature-creep my own projects as I'm writing them.

+**Thoughts:** I need to start over again.
+I need to scale back even further and define a bare-bones concept of what the end result will be.
+Minimal graphics.
+Pure functionality.
+Bells and whistles must be forcefully postponed for later.
+Don't think about what will be needed in the end.
+Don't think about future-proofing.
+Just get things done.

 ### Day 13: January 21th, 2021
 **Today's Progress:** Began working on [Kobold Mastermind](https://github.com/erifo/kobold-mastermind).
 Created a main menu that did different things based on what was selected.
 Reused old code with a new structure.